-I’ve been building websites for online businesses since 2005.
+I’ve been building websites for businesses since 2005.
 I’ve been around the block and I’ve used all the various tools and frameworks that are available.

-If you follow my suggestions step-by-step, you can avoid a lot of that lost time and the frustration that comes with this process.
+If you follow my suggestions step-by-step, you can avoid a lot of lost time and the frustration that comes with this process.

 With that said, let’s get started…